forwinder15/learndiesels/content/posts/2019-04-18--rolling-coal-the-causes-of-black-smoke-from-a-diesel-and-what-to-look-for/index.md

 #### My diesel has random puffs of black smoke

 I would say this is caused by turbocharger Lag.
 If you have a large turbocharger this can happen when there is an acceleration from a stop.
 Larger turbochargers that take more time to “spool up”.
 While this is happening, the engine will be “rolling coal” waiting for the turbocharger to get up to speed.
 Fuel is injected into an engine that is turning at low RPM.
-It is possible to prevent this by adding a [combustion catalyst (Links to Amazon)](https://amzn.to/2NcMEQY) to the fuel to improve the amount of that diesel burned at low RPM.
+It is possible to prevent this by adding a [combustion catalyst](https://amzn.to/2NcMEQY) to the fuel to improve the amount of that diesel burned at low RPM.